Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 The jog "home" was nice.
 And puttin’ on some nice clothes when he got home was kinda fun, too.
 For whatever reason, when he was back in Folctha, his cheap-clothes preference was overruled, and he liked to dress civilized.

 Old habits, probably.
 But he had a Claire to squeeze these days.
-The game just...didn’t have the same appeal, anymore.
+The game just... didn’t have the same appeal, anymore.

 His phone pinged just as he was doing up his cufflinks, with a text message from… well, an old friend.
 Inviting him to lunch at Best Brioche.